deepak-venkatesh/deepak-venkatesh.github.io/index.md

 ## Notes about computer science, electronics, fitness and else
 ### This page is just so that I can see if others can see

+This is a link to the first [post](https://deepak-venkatesh.github.io/posts/post1.html) on the blog.

 All text below this is from the github page on using [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 I am using pandoc and it is super simple.
 Just have a markdown file which I can edit in say vscode and a css.